-If the doctor you meet with for the second opinion gives you the same advice, this can reassure you.
+If the doctor you see for the second opinion gives you the same advice, this can reassure you.
 Sometimes they give you other treatment options to think about.

-We have more information about getting a second opinion - visit macmillan.org.uk/second-opinion
+We have more information about getting a second opinion - visit macmillan.org.uk/getting-a-second-opinion